raenpayne/part-time-salaries/README.md

 # Updates
 ### Nov 2020
 1. Added a compiled version of ptsalary.
 Mac OS X compatible.
+That's it.
+No need to install Python.
 Download the zip, unzip and double click ptsalary.
 View the associated README for more info.

+_Once I set up a Windows partition or move my Windows machine I'll create a Windows compatible version._

 ### Oct 2020
 1. Added a fancy header.